 People didn’t print photographs, and there was no World Wide Web, so they didn’t print web pages either.
 A box of 250 sheets of paper lasted a very long time for most people.
 A good printer cost around $200, though there were printers available for considerably less than that.
 You got what you paid for, though, even more so than today.

 Modems existed.
 I don’t think they were common, especially in the mid 1980s.
 I got one in the late 1980s, and as a result, most of the Commodore owners I knew also had one.
 They were a lot more common in cities than in small towns, since online services like Compuserve and Quantum Link (which became AOL) and GEnie were a local call in cities, and a lot of hobbyists set up BBSs you could call.
 In small towns, BBSs were pretty much unheard of.

 The same places that sold Commodore hardware also sold software.
-There were specialty software shops too, like Babbage’s and Software Etc. But a lot of us subscribed to magazines (or bought them off the newsstand) that featured programs we could type in.
+There were specialty software shops too, like Babbage’s (which became Gamestop) and Software Etc. But a lot of us subscribed to magazines (or bought them off the newsstand) that featured programs we could type in.
 Some of the programs were very simple while some rivaled commercial prepackaged software.
 A lot of people learned programming by typing in those programs, finding their mistakes, then modifying them to work differently.
 Many cities had user groups who exchanged public domain software.
 And of course the stores that sold peripherals sold commercial software too.